zaidfayaz/React/react_practice/1-Introduction.md

 3) render () :mentioned above.

 4) getSnapshotBeforeUpdate(prevProps, prevState): its also rarely used method:
-  - called right before the changes from the virtual DOM are to be reflected in the DOM
+  - called right before the changes from the virtual DOM are to be reflected in the DOM.
   - capture some information from the DOM
   - Method will either return null or return a value.
 Returned value will be passed as the third parameter to the next method.